 Day 05: Namche Bazaar- Tengboche 3810m 6 hours trek.

-A short climb to the top the village then walk through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
+A short climb to the top of the village then walk through the forest of birch and junipers and beautiful views of Ama Dablam on the right.
 Descend to Phunki Tenga then Climb up gradually through a forest to the Tengboche.

 Day 06: Tengboche - Dingboche 4240m 7hrs trek.

-The trail descends to suspension bridge through a forest of birches, conifers, and rhododendrons.
+The trail descends to a suspension bridge through a forest of birches, conifers, and rhododendrons.
 We then ascend through the forest, past magnificently carved mani stones to Pangboche.
 Then the route enters alpine meadows above the tree line before reaching Dingboche.